RESOURCE MANAGEMENT AGENCY

 - September 4, 1966

 Royal Oaks Park was officially opened to the public.
 Originally, Royal Oaks was operated by the Buildings and Grounds Department.
 Facilities included a narrow entry road, parking lot, picnic tables, barbecue pits, two small restrooms, and no lawn.

 The North County Parks system was transferred to the Parks Department from the Buildings and Grounds Department.
-The system consisted of: Royal Oaks Park, Memorial Park in Monterey, Jetty Beach at Moss Landing, Marina Beach and Dunes, Zmudowski Beach near Moss Landing, Marina Community Center, Carmel Del Mesa, Juniopero Serra Monument in Carmel, Pajaro Tot Lot, and numerous other service areas and donated parcels of land.
+The system consisted of: Royal Oaks Park, Memorial Park in Monterey, Jetty Beach at Moss Landing, Marina Beach and Dunes, Zmudowski Beach near Moss Landing, Marina Community Center, Carmel Del Mesa, Junipero Serra Monument in Carmel, Pajaro Tot Lot, and numerous other service areas and donated parcels of land.

 - June 16, 1967